PX4/PX4-user_guide/en/advanced_config/ethernet_setup.md

 ## MAVSDK Sanity check

-Since we have to listen to port 14550 as mentioned earlier, the only thing changes in MAVSDK is the port we connect to UDP.
+Here we assume that you already have [set up your MAVSDK-python](https://github.com/mavlink/MAVSDK-Python#install-using-pip-from-pypi).
+According to setup since we have to listen to port 14550 as mentioned earlier, the only thing changes in MAVSDK is the port we connect to UDP.

 ### Example for MAVSDK-Python: